• Home

 Picture

-In addition, as we will see later, Switzerland became one of the first countries after Great Britain to be transformed by the Industrial Revolution at the end of the 18th century.
-Agricultural reforms, the increasing use of the potato and better hygiene, led to a significant population increase.
-The development of spinning and weaving, the ‘putting-out’ domestic system and improved roads gradually encouraged the development of a capitalist market economy.
-Rural families moved beyond a dependency on subsistence farming and increasingly generated income independent of agriculture.
+At the same time, Switzerland was beginning to be transformed by economic change.
+Agricultural reforms, the wider use of the potato, and improvements in hygiene led to significant population growth.
+The development of spinning and weaving, a domestic production system known as the 'putting-out' system, and better roads gradually encouraged the growth of a market economy.
+Rural families moved beyond simple subsistence farming and began to generate income from trade and manufacturing.

-These cultural and economic forces made it increasingly difficult for the powerful families to resist reform and Switzerland became the scene of a string of attempted political revolutions throughout the 18th century.
+Together, these cultural and economic forces made it increasingly difficult for the ruling families to hold back reform.
+Switzerland witnessed a series of attempted political revolutions throughout the 18th century.

 Picture